How to create a marketing plan in 2026

 2) Define your target audience:

-For a marketing plan specific to a product, service, or brand, defining the target audience is essential.
+For a plan specific to a product, service, or brand, defining the target audience is essential.
 Here’s how you might define the target audience:

 Demographics